VinceRafale/cordova-plugin-admob/README.md

 ---------------------------
 This is the AdMob Cordova Plugin for Android and iOS.
 It provides a way to request AdMob ads natively from JavaScript.

-This plugin was written and tested with the Google AdMob SDK version 6.4.0 for iOS, and Cordova 2.5.0.
+This plugin was written and tested to be used with Google Play Services

-Now, it's port to Cordova 3.0.0, and tested pass.

 How to use?
 ---------------------------